dib-lab/2020-ibd/docs/main.md

 **Differential abundance** We used differential abundance analysis to determine which protein sequences in each pangenome were differentially abundant in IBD subtype.
 We used diginorm on each spacegraphcats query neighborhood implemented in khmer as `normalize-by-median.py` with parameters `-k 20 -C 20` [@crusoe2015].
-We then assembled each neighborhood from a single query with `megahit` using default parameters [CITATION:megahit], and annotated each assembly using prokka [CITATION: prokka].
+We then assembled each neighborhood from a single query with `megahit` using default parameters [@li2015megahit], and annotated each assembly using prokka [@seemann2014prokka].
 We used CD-HIT to cluster nucleotide sequences within a pangenome at 90% identity and retained the representative sequence [@fu2012cd].
-We used Salmon to quantify the number of reads aligned to each representative gene sequence [CITATION:salmon].
+We used Salmon to quantify the number of reads aligned to each representative gene sequence [@patro2017salmon].
 Using these abundances, we used the R package corncob to perform differential abundance analysis between IBD subtype, using the likelihood ratio test with the formula `study_accession + diagnosis` and the null formula `study_accession` [@martin2020modeling].
 We considered genes with p values < .05 after bonferonni correction as statistically significant.

-**Annotation of differentially abundant proteins** We used EggNog to annotate the representative sequences in each pangenome [CITATION:eggnog].
+**Annotation of differentially abundant proteins** We used EggNog to annotate the representative sequences in each pangenome [@huerta2019eggnog].
 We performed enrichment analysis using the R package clusterProfiler [@yu2012clusterprofiler].

 ## References